SixteenThousand/Tag-Explorer/README.md

+### Note

+This repo is still very much in development, and should not be installed.
+The text below is meant to serve as a guide for the directory that the project is going in, which it should reach in the next few weeks.
+---

 # Tag Explorer
 Tag Explorer is a desktop application that allows its users to add tags to files & folders, a bit like how gmail works (assuming you don't just treat gmail tags